 NOVE may process personal data outside the European Economic Area (EEA).
 In this case, NOVE endeavours to transfer personal data concerning data subjects only to third countries demonstrating an adequate level of protection with appropriate safeguards as to data protection and privacy.

 For instance, personal data processed by NOVE as data controller or, as the case may be, as data processor are stored on a server located in Switzerland, i.e. outside the EEA.
 This international transfer of personal data is legitimate in light of European Commission Decision 2000/518/EC of 26 July 2000 on the adequate protection of personal data in Switzerland.

 Where NOVE transfers personal data outside the EEA to third countries which cannot benefit from an adequacy decision of the European Commission, such transfers will only occur on the basis of standard contractual clauses adopted by the European Commission under Decisions 2010/87/EC of 5 February 2010 or 2004/915/EC of 27 December 2004, or on the basis of other mechanisms as provided in Chapter 5 of the GDPR.

 There are different categories of cookies:

 NOVE does not use or otherwise place marketing cookies onto terminals of data subjects without their consent.
 Other types of cookies may however be placed onto data subjects’ terminals.
 Cookies are developed in a manner that they will only be placed on terminals after a positive action from data subjects consenting on their placement, except as essential/necessary cookies are concerned.
-This is because without these cookies, our website cannot run smoothly.
+This is because without these cookies, the website cannot run smoothly.

 How long do we store personal data?